KevinEjiofor/Admin-Dashboard/README.md

 This project is designed to provide a foundational tool for effective user management and can be easily expanded for larger applications.

----

-Feel free to modify any sections based on further features or components you might add!